 The group argues that Florida should separate the sex offender registry into three separate categories organized by the likelihood of the individual committing a repeat offense.

 Florida’s State Attorney’s Office appears to be in opposition of FAC’s registry re-organization idea, arguing against the necessity of the changes by mentioning that individuals convicted of the most serious sex offenses receive much longer prison sentences than those charged with lesser sex crimes.

 If you were arrested and charged with a sex crime or another related criminal offense, contact the offices of Pumphrey Law at (850) 528-1047 to schedule a free initial consultation with a qualified criminal defense attorney.
-Call today to get started on your defense.
+Call today to have a sex crime lawyer get started on your defense.